magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

    added the `:as` option;
-1. the `email-domain-errors` validator in now wrapped into the `#?` reader literal and it's going to be defined only for the JVM platform that's identified at runtime by the `:clj` feature;
+1. the `email-domain-errors` validator in now wrapped into the `#?` reader literal and it's going to be defined only for the JVM platform that's identified at compile by the `:clj` feature;
 1. to refer to the `valid-email-domain?` predicate we're now using the `pred` alias;
 1. there is no a `:cljs` condition/expression pair, meaning that the